aldolo69/oqtadrive/README.md

 ### Daemon
 Start the daemon with `oqtactl serve -d {serial device}`.
 It will look for the adapter at the specified serial port, and keep retrying if it's not yet present.
 You can also dis- and re-connect the adapter.
 The daemon should re-sync after a few seconds.

+#### Cartridge Auto-Save
+When a cartridge gets modified it is auto-saved as soon as the drive in which it is located stops.
+It is also auto-saved when it is initially loaded into the drive.
+Whenever the daemon is restarted, the previously loaded cartridges are automatically reloaded from auto-saved state and are immediately available for use.
+Keep in mind however that auto-save does not write back to the file from which a cartridge was originally loaded.
+This is because the daemon is not aware of that location, and would possibly not even be able to reach it (you can load cartridges via network).
+Auto-saved states are instead located in `.oqtadrive` within the home directory of the user running the daemon (exact location depends on used OS).
+It is up to the user to decide whether and where a modified cartridge should be saved (see `save` action below).

+#### Logging
 Daemon logging behavior can be changed with these environment variables:

 | variable     | function   | values                                            |